-Variable Description Values 7 ex post observational studies with non-treat comparison groups a adequate control for confounding 8 reflexive comparisor groups 9 project completion reports and process evaluations Other units Units of observations String Variables for Sample size Number of clusters, number of individuals for each sample size (treatment, exposed, and comparison group) Numeric Variables for Sample attrition Attrition for each sample size (treatment, exposed, and comparison group) Numeric spillover Geographical separation of treatment and comparison String assignment Information reported on method of allocating individuals to groups additional_int Description of whether there is an additional intervention provided: e.g. CDD, CDR, school management. control_group Description of comparison group
+Variable Description Values 7 ex post observational studies with non-treated comparison groups and adequate control for confounding 8 reflexive comparison groups 9 project completion reports and process evaluations Other units Units of observations String Variables for Sample size Number of clusters, number of individuals for each sample size (treatment, exposed, and comparison group) Numeric Variables for Sample attrition Attrition for each sample size (treatment, exposed, and comparison group) Numeric 3 11/ spillover Geographical separation of treatment and comparison String assignment Information reported on method of allocating individuals to groups additional_int Description of whether there is an additional intervention provided: e.g. CDD, CDR, school management. control_group Description of comparison group

-Variable Description Values 5
+Variable Description Values 3

 target_group Description of targeted group.

 Type of interve ention

 campaign information campaigns 0 No

 1 Yes

-accreated Soorooordo/Poport Cordo 0 No

-scorecard Scorecards/Report Cards
+scorecard Scorecards/Report Cards 0 No

-1 Yes
+- Ocorcoards/Report Odras 1 Yes

+1 165

 audits social audits 0 No

 1 Yes

 Grm Grievance Redress Mechanism 0 No

 1 Yes

 desc_int Description of the Intervention String

 Outcomes and Effect Size

+. " Ot :

 outcome# Outcome as stated in the study String

+a to up = !!
+In the contract of 4 Manager

-o_type# Is the outcome a ...
-1 Measure of corruption
+o_type# Is the outcome a 1 Measure of corruption

-2 Measure of access or
+2 Measure of access or quality of service

-quality of service delivered
+delivered

 3 Forensic measure

 4 Time measure

 5 Measure of access

 6 Perception measure

 7

-Variable Description Values

-Measure of citizen participation in

-8 monitoring activities?

-9 Measure of elite captur Measure of providers'

-10 performance Other measure

-0_main# Is it a primary outcome?
-0 No

-1 Yes

-o_estimate# Estimate extracted from the study.
+Variable Description Values 8 9 10 Measure of citizen participation in monitoring activities?
+Measure of elite capture Measure of providers' performance Other measure 0_main# Is it a primary outcome?
+0 No Yes o_estimate# Estimate extracted from the study.
+String 0_smd# Effect size for standardised mean differences Numeric O_rr# Effect size for risk ratios Numeric o_estimand# Description of treatment effect estimated: ITT, ATET, ATE, LATE and whether the estimates is adjusted for cluster if possible or unadjusted analysis String o_other# Other relevant information for the outcome String Information Tra nsmission: it_description How was devised the information transmission mechanism?
+String it_presentation How was the message presented?
 String

-0_smd# Effect size for standardised mean differences Numeric

-0_rr# Effect size for risk ratios Numeric

-o_estimand# Description of treatment effect estimated: ITT, ATET, ATE, LATE and whether the estimates is adjusted for cluster if possible or unadjusted analysis String

-o_other# Other relevant information for the outcome String

-Information Tra nsmission:

-it_description How was devised the String

-information transmission mechanism?

-it_presentation How was the message String

-it presentation How was the message String

-Variable Description Values

-Interaction betw Interaction between Community and Service Providers:

-int_nmeetings Number of meetings (0 to N) numeric
+Variable Description Values Interaction betw een Community and Service F Providers 1 int_nmeetings Number of meetings (0 to N) numeric

 int_participation Attendance rate to meetings (%) numeric

 Int_distance Distance to the meeting numeric

 Community Pov ver to Make Decisions:

 pow_decision Which type of decisions can the community make? string

 Critical Apprais al

 ci_aims Are the aims of the study 0 No

 clearly stated?
-1 Yes Yes

-ci_framework Is there a clear link to relevant 0 No

-literature/theoretical framework?
 1 Yes

+oi framawark Is there a clear link to relevant 0 No

+ci_framework - literature/theoretical 1 Yes

+framework? ·

-ci_context Is there an appropriate 0 No
+ci_context le thoro an approprieto 0 No

-description of the context?
+CI_COINEX Is there an appropriate description of the context?
 1 Yes

+1 100

 ci_theory Is there a clear link to the 0 No

 theoretical framework and previous literature?
 1 Yes

 ci_data 0 No

-Variable Description Values
+Variable Description Values i

 Is there an appropriate description of the methods of data collection?
 1 Yes

-ci_methods Is there an appropriate 0 No

-description of the methods of analysis?
+ci_methods Is there an appropriate description of the methods of 0 No

+analysis?
 1 Yes

 ci_design Was the research design 0 No

 appropriate?
 1 Yes

+' 100

 ci_controls Does it control for potential 0 No

+confounding variables?
 1 Yes

-ci_findings Are the findings supported by 0 No
+ci_findings Are the findings supported by the data?
+0 No

-- the data?
 1 Yes

-ci_ethics Are there ethical 0 No
+ci_ethics Are there ethical concerns related to the 0 No

-concerns related to the research?
+research?
 1 9 Yes Unclear

+Officieal

 ci_perform Was the study adequately 0 No

-protected against performance bias?
-1 9 Yes Unclear
+protected against performance 1 Yes

+bias?
+9 Unclear

 ci_report Was the study free from 0 No

-outcome and analysis reporting biases?
-1 9 Yes Unclear
+outcome and analyst outcome and analysis 1 Yes

+reporting biases?
+9 Unclear

 ci_otherbias 0 No

 Variable Description Values

-Was the study free from other Yes

-sources of bias?
-9 Unclear
+Was the study free from other sources of bias?
+1 9 Yes Unclear

-ci_quality What is the overall 1 Low Low
+ci_quality What is the overall 1 Low

 quality of the study?
 2 Medium

 3 High

-Qualitative/q uantitative information:
+Qualitative/quantitative information: